Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Aart de Geus

-Although we cannot say that yet because Jason Schmitt, the new GM has been there for just about 100 days.
+We cannot say that yet because Jason Schmitt, the new GM has been there for just about 100 days.
 He has made already a lot of very good changes, specifically on the whole go-to-market side where we have been able, I think, to optimize much better.
 So as indicated, our expectation is that through this year we will gradually see the growth rate accelerate again because the business is fundamentally actually the right thing at the right time.
 And so I think as our execution improves, we will see the results probably fairly quickly.

 Operator